 A Proxy is your legal designation of another person to vote the shares that you own in accordance with your instructions.
 The person you appoint to vote your shares is called a Proxy Holder.
 On the Proxy Card you will find the names of the persons designated by the Company to act as Proxy Holders to vote your shares at the Annual Meeting.
 The Board is asking you to allow any of the persons named as Proxy Holders on the Proxy Card (all of whom are Officers of the Company) to vote your shares at the Annual Meeting.
-The Proxy Holders.
+The Proxy Holders must vote your shares in the manner you instruct.